One-page resumes—they might sound too good (or too short) to be true.

 When should a resume be one page?

 Should a resume be one page?
 That depends.
-One-page resume templates aren't for every candidate or every role.
+Resume templates aren't always the best option for every candidate or every role.
 But there are specific scenarios where they're particularly beneficial.
 If you find yourself in any of the following situations, a one-page resume format might be ideal.

 - For recent high school or college graduates or professionals with limited work experience